Tropical Cyclones in 2017 > Report on Tropical Storm Roke (1707)

-Imbudo was the first tropical cyclone that necessitated the issuance of the No. 8 Gale or Storm Signal this year.
+Roke was the second tropical cyclone affecting Hong Kong in 2017 and necessitating issuance of the No. 8 Gale or Storm Signal by the Hong Kong Observatory.